 Below we have done our best to provide a mixture of old and new, and books that address the different styles.
 We are thankful to community members who have shared favorite titles.
-If you purchase a book listed here we appreciate you clicking through these links so that we can continue to give the authors accolades and let them know to keep up the good work.
+If you are more interested in learning from videos we wrote about that too.
 Let’s start with a few reasons why great resources are difficult to find out about and then we will list some books that have helped us along.

 Tai Chi Books for Beginners – Why Are They Hard to Find?

 Books on tai chi and qigong have recently become more accessible.
 The changes in China since the 1980s have led to many more visits of Chinese teachers to the U.S. and to westerners traveling east to train.
 What this means for tai chi beginners looking for books is that we get a greater variety of people with hands-on experience rather than only publications from Grand Masters.
 We definitely want Grand-Master-level-authority in books we read but now we are more likely to find tai chi books in our native language.

 Typical searches for books give weight to more recent publications but the truth is that many earlier publications are great discoveries because someone wrote at the height of their practice and may have since passed on.
 While it feels like everything is available on the internet these days, some tai chi chuan books went out print before the internet took off so we need to do some digging.